timbrockley/hugo-timbrockley-github-io/content/development/delete-github-commit-history.md

 git add --all
 git commit -am "initial commit"

-# Force push update to the master branch of our project repository:
+# Force push update to the main branch of our project repository:
-git push -f origin master
+git push -f origin main
 ```